tesselle/aion/README.md

 Base R ships with a lot of functionality useful for time series, in particular in the **stats** package: a time-series object can be created with the `stats::ts()` function.
 These objects are agnostic: the unit of time is not relevant, only the sampling frequency matters.
-Most of the archaeological time-series are different, because they are defined for a given year-based time scale (in the same way that geographic data are linked to a coordinate system).
+Most archaeological time series are different because they are defined for a given calendar era and may involve dates far in the past.

 **chronos** provides a system of classes and methods to represent and work with such time-series.
-This package includes common Gregorian era (e.g., before present, common era) and supports user-defined time scales.
-Time-series can be reprojected to a different time scale (e.g. from BP to CE years).

-**chronos** only supports dates expressed in decimal years (1950 means 1950.0, i.e. the beginning of the year 1950) and uses astronomical notation (**there is a year 0**).
+Dates are represented as *rata die* (Reingold and Dershowitz 2018), i.e. the number of days since 01-01-01 (Gregorian), with negative values for earlier dates.
+This system allows to represent dates independently of any calendar: it makes calculations and comparisons easier.

+Once a time series is created with **chronos**, any calendar can be used for printing or plotting data (defaults to Gregorian Common Era; see `vignette("manual")`).

+This package supports usual Gregorian era (e.g. Common Era, Before Present), more calendars will be gradually implemented.
+Note that **chronos** uses the astronomical notation for Gregorian years (there is a year 0).

 ## Installation